Last Updated on May 2, 2026 by Dr. Ashley Söderlund

 - Learn to tune into your emotions and accept them!
 Don’t criticize.
 It is okay that you feel stressed when your child has a tantrum.
 Breathe through your feelings.

-- Use a Mantra or a phrase that reminds you of your commiment to speak to your child in a way that is respectful.
+- Use a Mantra or a phrase that reminds you of your commitment to speak to your child in a respectful way.
 This serves two purposes — first, it reminds you of your reason for wanting to stop yelling.
-Second, language engages our logical brain and can calm our own reposnse.
+Second, language engages our logical brain and can calm our own response.

 - Realize all behavior is communication.
-Learn to separate your child underlying emotions and impulses from their behavior (see how here).
+Learn to separate your child’s underlying emotions and impulses from their behavior (see how here).

-- Use feeling-breaks (an alternative to a time-out) to help your child learn to name and accept their emotions and also to reflect on better ways to express emotions and impulses.
-Feeling-breaks can also be for you — if you are frustrated and need a break learn what to say so you can walk away and regulate your own emotions.
+- Use feeling-breaks (an alternative to a time-out) to help your child learn to name and accept their emotions and reflect on better ways to express emotions and impulses.
+Feeling-breaks can also be for you — if you are frustrated and need a break, learn what to say so you can walk away and regulate your own emotions.

 - Calm the brain and body first.
 When your child is in the midst of a meltdown or tantrum, don’t try to reason with them.
 Try to soothe their nervous system with things that you know comfort them.
-A hug, moving to a quite area, a favorite stuffie, rubbing their arms, or pretend to blow out the candle to slow their breathing.
+A hug, moving to a quiet area, a favorite stuffed toy, rubbing their arms, or pretending to blow out the candle to slow their breathing.

 - Create a calm-down space in your home that shows all emotions are okay.
 This will give you tools to use in the moment when emotions are high.